Moist with evenfall

 Once upon a depressing stroll

 And as she lies on her five feet mat deep In her sleep where dreams unfold,

-The Queen rises once again with seraphic smiles in her ultimate paradise.
+The Queen rises once again in her ultimate paradise.

 Photo credit: Darwin Leon “Rape”